MischaU8/yumyum/tools/rectangular-array_WzVX17OrPuQ.md

-than one you can adjust the distance of the second Direction when you're happy with the configuration simply right click in the view to commit oh look at the time foreign
+than one you can adjust the distance of the second Direction when you're happy with the configuration simply right click in the view to commit